 Assistance and reinforcement will be provided to members of the program as long as needed.
 At the same time, the program values the inherent capacity of clients to grow.
 Hope is an essential ingredient in the rehabilitation process, and given the resources and opportunities, any client has the potential for improvement.
 Support is provided by participants who have become staff members and who offer the unique understanding and insight gained from accepting and managing their own mental illnesses.

-A group discussion that focuses on a healthy lifestyle including healthy eating, exercise, ways to reduce stress.
+A group discussion that focuses on a healthy lifestyle, including healthy eating, exercise and ways to reduce stress.
 Members share experiences on the way coping techniques are used to alleviate symptoms.

 The group focuses on creating a basic resume and learning to incorporate skills from past work related experiences.
 The group also focuses on writing cover letters and post-interview thank you letters.
 The members are also taught how to format letters properly using MS software.

 6105 Peachtree Dunwoody Road,